winitzki/scall/tutorial/programming_dhall.md

 #### Binary trees with data in leaves

-We now consider possibly-infinite binary trees defined as the greatest fixpoint of the bifunctor `FTree`:
+We now consider possibly-infinite binary trees (`InfTree2`) that we  defined earlier as the greatest fixpoint of the bifunctor `FTree`:

 ```dhall
 let FTree = λ(a : Type) → λ(r : Type) → < Leaf : a | Branch : { left : r, right : r } >